Museums, archives and collections

 Geffrye Museum Search the Collections – search for objects by name, date, associations, materials or themes.

 Historic Houses Trust, Australia – Museum Collections Catalogue – the catalogue includes photographs and descriptions of domestic furnishings from the 19th century to the present day.
-The items in the catalogue come from the Historic Houses Trust’s house museums and from the Caroline Simpson Library & Research Collection.
 The four categories currently searchable through the Collections Catalogue are: floor coverings, garden ornament, wall coverings and door hardware.

 V&A Search the Collections – search for over 1,000,000 works from the V&A′s collections, including ceramics, fashion, furniture, glass, metalwork, paintings, photographs, print, sculpture and textiles.